GustafEnebog/project-2/README.md

 ### Bugs
 + Fixed bugs:
   + The most evil and headachy (if that is a word) bug of the project was the drawing overflowing the canvas boundary.
 The bug fix was to not only set the canvas width="320" height="569" in the CSS-file but also directly in the canvas element in the html-file.
 The solution came as a result of determining that all the plot coordinates where correct using dev-tools (see below compilation of error elimination).
-The deceptivness of this bug was that canvas seem to be working with two different sizes yet dev tools was showing only one of these.
+The deceptiveness of this bug was that canvas seem to be working with two different sizes, yet dev tools was showing only one of these.

 ![unsolved bug drawing overflow of canvas boundaries](assets/images/unsolved-bug-wing-overflow.jpg)

 + Remaining bugs:
-  + The drawing coordinates are erronious () for sweep angle, Δ of 0 which is why this angle is taken out of the allowed input range the sweep angle, Δ. For this reason the negative sweep angle, Δ unfortunatly also becomes unavailable despite being in full working order.
+  + The drawing coordinates are erroneous () for sweep angle, Δ of 0 which is why this angle is taken out of the allowed input range the sweep angle, Δ. For this reason the negative sweep angle, Δ unfortunately also becomes unavailable despite being in full working order.

 ![negative x values](assets/images/compensate-neg-x-values.jpg)